gvwilson/sensibleadventures/nardica/nardica.md

 Are y'aright to carry that down s'far as the caffy?"

 Iffy wrinkled her nose.
-"Your accent's horrible," she said witheringly.
+"That was terrible," she judged witheringly.
 "And sure,
 but only if I get to see what's in it."